 Aging and Gender Factors

 OAB can affect anyone at any age, but age and gender often play a role.
-Over time, pelvic floor muscles and bladder muscles may weaken, which can lead to urine leakage.
+Over time, the pelvic floor and bladder muscles may weaken, leading to urine leakage.
 Women are more likely to experience OAB due to hormonal changes and childbirth, which are common causes of weakened pelvic muscles.

 Lifestyle Triggers